tiiuae/onebitllms/README.md

 > `onebitllms` is a lightweight python package that can be used to easily perform Large-Language Model (LLMs) fine-tuning following the training procedure from BitNet, to produce customized 1.58-bit LLMs.

+## Requirements

+Currently the library only works for NVIDIA CUDA compiled GPUs.

 ## Installation

 Download the package through pip: